NativeScript/docs/content/guide/updating-an-app.md

 title: Updating an app
 ---

-To upgrade a NativeScript application you need to upgrade several things: NativeScript CLI Tooling, the iOS and Android runtimes and the `@nativescript/core` module.
-In the steps below you will see how to do this.
+To upgrade a NativeScript app, ensure to update the NativeScript CLI Tooling, iOS and Android runtimes, and @nativescript/core.
+The following steps demonstrate the upgrade process.

 To get the latest version of the NativeScript CLI, run: